susenj/cloudynotes/ops/kubernetes.md

 # Master(ControlPlane)

+To maintain the smooth functioning of the worker nodes and thus the cluster itself.
-- API server : Master's point of contact.
-Takes all the requests from the nodes and fowards it to the concerned component inside the master.
+- API server : **Master's point of contact**.
+  * Takes all the requests from the nodes and fowards it to the concerned component inside the master.
+  * It's a front-end of the control plane.
+  * The Api server is meant to scale automatically as per the load.

-- Controller Manager: Monitors and keeps a control on the `Actual state` and the `Desired State `
+- Controller Manager: Monitors and keeps a control on the `Actual state` and the `Desired State `.
+If K8s is on cloud, the entity is called as `cloud-controller-manager`.
+Has multiple sub-components:
+  * Node Controller
+  * Route Controller
+  * Service Controller
+  * Volume Controller

+- etcd: **Database**, that stores all the information about all the pods.
+  * Has metadata and status of the cluster in `key:value` format.
+  * Consistent and highly available.
+  * Fully replicated, secure and fast.
+  * It's a separate component, though K8s needs it.
+API server only can access the etcd.

+- Kube Scheduler: Does the actual ground work as instructed by the API server.
+Pod creation, has logic on which node the pod has to get created.

+- kubectl: **Admin CLI** for the end user that talks to API server.

 # Node

+- Pod: Pod is the smallest unit of K8s- works like a wrapper for our container.
+Thus, K8s doesn't have to care about which container engine we are using.
+  * No auto healing
+  * No auto scaling - Had it been why would we have needed K8s? ;-)
+- Kubelet: Controls the pods.
+  * It sends the request to API server which in turn sends the information to etcd.
+This is how the information comes in sync.
+  * Listens to K8s master.
+  * Sends success/failure reports to the master.
+  * Uses port 10255.

+- Kube proxy: Assigns IP-address to Pods.
+Container itself doen't get any ip address, but its pod does get one.
+Pods can't communicate among one another.

+- Container Engine: Docker or any other engine which is hosting the image/container.

+# Higher Level Kubernetes Objects

+- Replication Set: Auto scaling and Auto Healing
+- Deployment: Versioning and Rollback
+- Service : Create and maintain any service; Statip IP and networking, port sharing etc.
+- Volume: Create the non-ephemeral storage

+Kubectl - Single Cloud
-- Kube proxy
+Kubeadm - On-Premise
-- Kubelet
+Kubefed - Federated